 The Ausangate Mountain is a peak of the Vilcanota sub mountain range of the Andes, located in the district of Ocongate, province of Quispichanchi, region of Cusco.
 Peru’s fourth highest mountain with 6,384 meters above sea level, its name in Quechua means “copper” and is considered sacred by locals, being one of the most sought after pilgrimage centers by the Inca descendants.
 The 70km trekking around Ausangate is one of the main attractions, through rocky fields, pasturing llamas, alpacas and sheep, tranquil villages, beautiful lagoons and different rock formations, ice and mountain passes over 5,000 meters of altitude.

 - Transportation from Cusco to the starting point of trekking and back to your hotel.

-- Professional local guide who speaks Spanish / Quechua.
+- Professional local guide who speaks English, Spanish and Quechua.

 - Tents for 2 people and basic foam mattress.

 - Cook and kitchen equipment with a tent to prepare meals.
 Tent to eat with tables and chairs.

 - Meals as indicated in the itinerary (optional vegetarian food).
 Our professional cooks prepare meals that incorporate elements of the traditional diet and also traditional Peruvian delicacies.
 Please let us know if you have a preference for a certain type of dish.
 If salads are served, wash them in boiled water.

 - Horses (one for two people, for equipment and personal items) including horseman.
 These carry camping gear, food and cooking utensils.
 We provide canvas bags at our briefing for your personal items (up to 7kg / 15lbs per person).